jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Lab

+#### Pre-reqs and Assumptions

-1) Using two virtual machines, while powered off, in the VirtualBox settings, enable a second network interface and set the type to **Bridged Adapter** (details are in last chapter and the VirtualBox networking details are in chapter 03).
+Using two virtual machines, while powered off, in the VirtualBox settings, enable a second bridged network interface and set the type to **Bridged Adapter** (details are in last chapter and the VirtualBox networking details are in chapter 03).

+1) Use the command to identify the IP address of each of the two systems

    a.
-Capture a screenshot of each system using the `ping` tool to ping the other IP and its results.
+Capture a screenshot of both systems IP addresses
    b.
+Use the `ping` tool to ping the each others IP and its results (ctrl +C to quit), take a screenshot of the results
-Modify the `/etc/hosts` file and add an entry for both system in both systems.
+   b.
+Modify the `/etc/hosts` file and add an entry for both system in both systems give them the hostname host1 and host2
    c.
-Execute the `ping` command again this time using the hostname declared in the `/etc/hosts` file.
+Execute the `ping` command again this time using the hostname declared in the `/etc/hosts` file and capture a screenshot of the results

-2) Repeat the above exercise but deactivate NetworkManager in systemctl and activate systemd-networkd (CentOS).

-   a.
-In addition, on Ubuntu modify the Netplan conf to use networkd and place your YAML configuration there.
+2) Use the command to display you MAC address of the network connection used in question 1, and in your screenshot highlight the MAC address

+3) Use the command to display your IP address of the network connection used in question 1, and in your screenshot highlight the Netmask/CIDR block

+4) On Ubuntu Desktop, Fedora Desktop, and Ubuntu Server -- determine if you are running Systemd-Networkd or Network-Manager.
+On each system run these commands and take a screenshot of each results:

+   a. `sudo systemctl status systemd-networkd`
+   b. `sudo systemctl status NetworkManager`

+5) On Ubuntu and Fedora Desktop, use the command: `sudo systemctl status firewalld` check to see if firewalld is enabled, if its not installed, use the package manager to install the package `firewalld`

-3) Using firewalld, open port 22 permanently to allow SSH connections to your Fedora or CentOS system.
+6) Using firewalld, open port 22 permanently to allow SSH connections to your Fedora system, take a screenshot of the command `sudo firewalld-cmd --list-all` to show the port is open

-4) Using firewalld, open port 80 permanently to allow SSH connections to your Fedora or CentOS system.
+7) Using firewalld, open port 80 permanently to allow SSH connections to your Fedora system, take a screenshot of the command `sudo firewalld-cmd --list-all` to show the port is open

-5) Enable the firewall to start at boot and show its status after a successful boot.

-6) Install and enable firewalld on Ubuntu, deactivate UFW if it is running.

-7) Create a self-signed SSL certificate.
+8) If needed, install Nginx Webserver, and enable the proper firewall port (443) to serve pages over **https** following [this Digital Ocean configuration tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-20-04-1 "Digital Ocean Self-signed Nginx cert config").
+Take a screenshot of the webbrowser showing the [https://127.0.0.1](https://127.0.0.1 "https example")

-8) On an OS of your choice, install Node.js version 16.x and use NPM to install the `express` package.
-Using the sample, "Hello World" code provided in the chapter, take a screenshot of the output of opening a browser on your Virtual Machine at the URL: http://127.0.0.1:3000
+9) On an OS of your choice, install Node.js version 16.x and use NPM to install the `express` package.
+Using the sample, "Hello World" code provided in the chapter, take a screenshot of the output of opening a browser on your Virtual Machine at the URL: http://127.0.0.1:3000 -- **Note** - from the directory where your app.js file is you will need to run `node app.js` to start the server and make sure that port 3000 is open in the firewall

-9) Enable the Apache Webserver and the proper firewall port to serve pages over **https** following [this Digital Ocean configuration tutorial](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-20-04 "Digital Ocean Self-signed Apache2 cert config").
-Take a screenshot of the webbrowser showing https://127.0.0.1

 10) Going to [Wordpress.org](https://wordpress.org "Wordpress install") and download the latest tar.gz file.
-Follow the 5 minute setup to configure a working WordPress blog.
+Follow the 5 minute setup to configure a working WordPress blog -- installing all the needed dependencies, initialize the WordPress system and create a simple blog post named: "Hello World" as the screenshot to prove the work was done on the OS of your choice

-11) Repeat the install process above, this time using two servers, with static IP addresses configured, placing the MySQL database on a separate IP address -- configuring WordPress properly and installing all needed pre-reqs.

-    a.
-Make sure to open the proper firewall ports and note that the first server will be the webserver and requires the apache2, php, php-mysql, and the php-client library only.
-    b.
-The second database server requires the `mysql-server` package.
-Make one to be Ubuntu, and the other to be Fedora/CentOS.

 #### Footnotes